almasen/rdf-mapped/README.md

 ## About RDFmapped

-> ### Researcher Development Framework Mapped
+### Researcher Development Framework Mapped

->
-> RDFmapped is based on a dataset which mapped [Vitae’s Researcher Development Framework](https://www.vitae.ac.uk/researchers-professional-development/about-the-vitae-researcher-development-framework/developing-the-vitae-researcher-development-framework "Vitae’s Researcher Development Framework") against LinkedIn Learning resources.
+RDFmapped is based on a dataset which mapped [Vitae’s Researcher Development Framework](https://www.vitae.ac.uk/researchers-professional-development/about-the-vitae-researcher-development-framework/developing-the-vitae-researcher-development-framework "Vitae’s Researcher Development Framework") against LinkedIn Learning resources.
 This mapping was completed by LinkedIn Learning in collaboration with Vitae* (credit pending).
 This original mapping was in spreadsheet form.
-The aim of this site is to make that dataset accessible, searchable, and convenient for researchers.
+The aim of the rdfmapped.com website is to make this dataset accessible, searchable, and convenient for researchers.

 ## Contributing